-- Review their job description - Review established expectations set during the performance planning period - Gather documentation regarding their performance (accomplishments, etc.) - Conduct a self-evaluation (optional) - Allows the supervisor to see how the employee rates themself based on the established performance expectations - Provide feedback and comments during the meeting - Participate in the discussion - Ask questions to ensure understanding
+- Review their job description.

+- Review established expectations set during the performance planning period.

+- Gather documentation regarding their performance (accomplishments, etc.).

+- Conduct a self-evaluation (optional).

+- Allows the supervisor to see how they rate themself against the established performance expectations.

+- Provide feedback and comments during the meeting.

+- Participate in the discussion.

+- Ask questions to ensure understanding.

-- Seek clarification when needed - Ask for resources and help if needed
+- Seek clarification when needed.

+- o Ask for resources and help if needed.